MissMoreau/TextAdventure/README.md

 This is a tiny text adventure game that can be played in the developer console of a web browser.

+To build this project, run npm i in the terminal

 ## Code

 The main code for the game is in `src/Main.ts`.